 We’re also grateful for tokens of appreciation; it’s rewarding when people share our taste in music.
 Our favorite way for you to support our music is to buy our songs through the links on this website (i.e. ourAlbumsPage) or asking your local record store to sell you a physical copy of our albums.

 If you want to support our creations in non-financial ways, we’re just as grateful for this too.
 Spread the word about the songs you like and share this website on your social media by copying this link: claybabies.com You could also tip us greatly by asking your favorite radio or podcasts to play our songs.

 We are a husband-wife music-making duo traveling through life with a desire to be good, conscientious people.
 We shun the mainstream American notion that life’s focus is making money.
 We think life is about following your heart, honoring your dreams, learning how to exist as a moral member of the Earth, and living up to your highest potential to be your best self and make the world a better place.
 That is why we minimize chasing money so we can maximize chasing dreams, which include creating our original music and growing a permaculture paradise on our half-acre plot.
 We prioritize supporting small, independent, socially and environmentally responsible businesses whenever we buy anything.
 We enjoy donating to good causes whenever we have spare money.
 So know that when you tip us, your money is used well and would help us curtail a day job, allowing more time for making our music and nurturing our bit of earth.

 Since we don’t focus on the music industry and instead focus on our music, if you know something we don’t that we’d benefit from knowing, then please pass it on.
-The cdbaby album distribution includes the ASCAP membership, which we’ve never been paid by.
-Is cdbaby and ASCAP something good to participate in?
-Should we not use these things?
-Is there a better way to get our music out to the world?
 Is there an awesome little label who’d like to promote our music?